DeSoDev/EmbeDeSo/README.md

 * Under `Account resources` select the account you are deploying this worker on

-* Under `Zone resources` set it to `specific zone` and select your bitclout domain in the dropdown.
+* Under `Zone resources` set it to `specific zone` and select your DeSo node domain in the dropdown.

 * Click `continue to summary`